temporalio/documentation/docs/java-implementing-workflows.md

 }
 ```

-Calling methods annotated with `@QueryMethod` is not allowed from within workflow code.
+Calling methods annotated with `@QueryMethod` is not allowed from within Workflow code.
 Use an activity to call them.